-2.5.3 Difference From Existing Model Codes and Industry Standards
+3.5.3 Difference From Existing Model Codes and Industry Standards

-ASHRAE Standard 90.1 Table 6.8.3-1 requirements closely match Title 24, Part 6 Table 120.3-A, with the main difference being the Title 24, Part 6 minimum insulation levels for pipes two inches and larger are more stringent than ASHRAE 90.1 requirements.
+ASHRAE Standard 90.1-2022 Table 6.8.3-1 requirements closely match Title 24, Part 6 Table 120.3-A The 2021 IECC TABLE C403.12.3 also has similar insulation requirements but it is limited to service water heating and piping for space heating and cooling systems.

-2.6 Compliance and Enforcement
+3.6 Compliance and Enforcement

 When developing this proposal, the Statewide CASE Team considered methods to streamline the compliance and enforcement process and how negative impacts on market actors who are involved in the process could be mitigated or reduced.
 This section describes how to comply with the proposed code change.
 It also describes the compliance verification process.
-Appendix E: Discussion of Impacts of Compliance Process on Market Actors presents how the proposed changes could impact various market actors.
+Appendix E presents how the proposed changes could impact various market actors.